RxLaboratory/Duik/tools/build tools/items/README.txt

-﻿(c) 2021 Nicolas Dufresne and contributors
+﻿(c) 2021-2022 RxLaboratory, Nicolas Dufresne and contributors
 Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
 This file is offered as-is,